ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/overview.markdown

   * Counter actions (for either name or value) do not cause conflicts.
       - Counter actions can be executed concurrently or in any order, without causing a conflict.
       - You can successfully modify Counters while their document is being modified by a different client.
-  * Counters actions can still be performed when their related documents are in a conflict state.
+  * Counters actions can still be performed when their related documents are in a conflicted state.

 * **Counters cost**
   * Counters are designated to lower the cost of counting, but do come with a price.
      * **All the names** of a document's Counters are added to its content, increasing its size.
-     * **Counters data** occupies storage space.
+     * **Counter values** occupy storage space.
-  * Be aware that the amount of resources required by a few Counters is negligible, but may become significant when managing many Counters.
+  * Be aware that the negligible amount of resources required by a few Counters, may become significant when there are many.
-    Prefer using a small amount of Counters for a large number of calculations.
+    A single document with thousands of Counters is probably an indication of a modeling mistake, for example.

 ---

 * **Counter Naming Convention**